Brownshome/script-wars/Technical Details.md

 The Game loop / Network system is synchronized through the game object monitor.
 The Game - ID mapping is synchronized through a ReentantReadWriteLock.
-The Display Viewer list (web clients) is synchronized through the display object monitor.
-The Game Type list is synchronized through the a ReentrantReadWriteLock.
+The Display Viewer list (web clients) is synchronized through a ReentrantLock The Game Type list is synchronized through the a ReentrantReadWriteLock.
 The Game Type table listeners are synchronized through the gameType object monitor.